Septimus4/Guideline-Aware-AI-Agent/README.md

 A TypeScript-based AI agent that dynamically incorporates behavioral guidelines into its responses based on context and conversation state.
 The agent pulls guidelines from a Supabase database and constructs personalized system prompts to provide contextually appropriate sales interactions.

+## ✨ NEW FEATURES

+### 🛍️ DummyJSON Products Integration
+- **Live Product Data**: Integrated with DummyJSON API for real product information
+- **Product Search**: Search across 100+ products in multiple categories
+- **Categories**: Beauty, Electronics, Fashion, Home, and more

+### 🎯 Smart Suggestions
+- **Context-Aware Recommendations**: AI suggests relevant products based on conversation
+- **Multi-Factor Analysis**: Considers user intent, keywords, conversation stage
+- **Confidence Scoring**: Each suggestion includes relevance confidence (0-100%)
+- **Interactive Product Cards**: Click to view detailed product information

 ## 🎯 What It Does

 This MVP demonstrates a sales-focused AI agent that:

 - **Dynamically applies behavioral guidelines** from a database based on conversation context
 - **Adapts responses** according to user intent, conversation stage, and detected keywords
+- **Suggests relevant products** using smart recommendation engine
+- **Provides real-time product information** from DummyJSON API
 - **Manages conversation state** and applies guidelines with priority-based selection
-- **Provides a real-time chat interface** with visibility into applied guidelines and context
+- **Provides a real-time chat interface** with visibility into applied guidelines, context, and product suggestions

 ## 🏗️ Technical Architecture